 What is Power of Attorney?

-Power of Attorney is a legal document where one person (the donor) gives others (their attorneys) the right to act on their behalf.
-This can be a temporary convenience (Ordinary Power of Attorney) but, for longer-term arrangements, most people use an Enduring Power of Attorney (EPA) or Lasting Power of Attorney (LPA).
+Power of Attorney is a legal document where one person (the donor) gives others (their attorneys) the right to make decisions on their behalf.

 Lasting Power of Attorney (LPA)

 Lasting Power of Attorney is the most common form of Power of Attorney.
 It is an ongoing arrangement with no expiry date that will allow another person to make decisions on your behalf.